Better to Reign in Hell...: Plot

 Gordon (Benjamin McKenzie) arrives at Lee's (Morena Baccarin) address but watches through the window and sees her kissing another man (James Carpinello) and leaves, heartbroken.
 6 months later and after the events of the season finale, Gordon has returned to Gotham City and has been working as a bounty hunter, chasing down a ridgeback monster that attacks a pharmacy.
 Gordon manipulates the monster to step on the road and the monster is hit by a truck.

-In the GCPD, a Gotham Gazette reporter named Valerie Vale (Jamie Chung) questions Captain Barnes (Michael Chiklis) and Mayor James (Richard Kind) and their efforts in catching the monsters.
-During the press conference, Bullock (Donal Logue) tries unsuccessfully to persuade Gordon to rejoin the police.
+In the GCPD, a Gotham Gazette reporter named Valerie Vale (Jamie Chung) questions Captain Barnes (Michael Chiklis) and Mayor Aubrey James (Richard Kind) and their efforts in catching the monsters.
+During the press conference, Harvey Bullock (Donal Logue) tries unsuccessfully to persuade Gordon to rejoin the police.
 Lucius Fox (Chris Chalk) is also revealed to be working as a scientific expert in the GCPD after the corruption within Wayne Enterprises.
 He states that the monsters were looking for a drug only available in three pharmacies.
 Cobblepot (Robin Lord Taylor), accompanied by Butch (Drew Powell), interrupts the press conference, accusing the GCPD of doing nothing to stop them and reveals to the press that the monster's leader is Fish Mooney (Jada Pinkett Smith).

 Cobblepot and Butch then visit Sirens Nightclub owned by Barbara (Erin Richards) and Tabitha (Jessica Lucas).
 Cobblepot is proposing that they can use the club as a shelter for his business and also tells them to spread the word that he is offering a million dollars for whoever catches Fish Mooney.
 Butch is also heartbroken as Tabitha left him for Barbara.
 Selina (Camren Bicondova) tries to cheer him up and then steals his wallet.
 She meets with Ivy (Clare Foley) in an alley and gives money to a boy passing by.
 Unknown to them, the boy is none other than Bruce's doppelganger (David Mazouz).
 Meanwhile, Bruce and Alfred (Sean Pertwee) return to Gotham after leaving and trying to avoid the secret council while Bruce intends on confronting the Wayne Enterprises board members.

 Vale encounters Gordon in the bar and offers to write a story about him but he is not interested.
 She then abruptly tells him of Cobblepot's reward for whoever brings Mooney, surprising Gordon.
-Cobblepot meets Nygma (Cory Michael Smith) in Arkham Asylum to discuss his next move while leaving a puzzle as a gift to him.
+Cobblepot meets Edward Nygma (Cory Michael Smith) in Arkham Asylum to discuss his next move while leaving a puzzle as a gift to him.
 Nygma quickly solves the puzzle and reminds Cobblepot that "Penguins eat fish".
 Mooney, Selina and her gang break into a Gray Pharma lab to retrieve the drugs they are looking for.
 Gordon is given a lead by Fox and arrives at Gray Pharma and confronts Mooney but he is then attacked by a member of her gang, affording the others an opportunity to escape.